Hildesheim Cathedral: Interior decoration, art, and treasures

 The cathedral houses numerous works of art.
 These include the world-famous cast-bronze doors, depicting scenes from the Gospels and the Book of Genesis; and a cast-bronze column depicting scenes from the life of Christ.
 These bronzeworks date from the early 11th century and were commissioned by Bishop Bernward of Hildesheim.
-(The column was originally in St Michael's, where Bernward was buried, and has been moved there again during the restoration of the cathedral, possibly to stay.)
+(The column was originally in St Michael's, where Bernward was buried, and was moved there again during the restoration of the cathedral, returning in August 2014.)

 There are also four notable Romanesque wheel chandeliers, also called corona or circular chandeliers, the larger Hezilo chandelier (Heziloleuchter), and the older Azelin chandelier (Azelinleuchter).
 The Ringelheim Crucifix was made c.
 1000 from linden wood for the body and oak for the arms.